satyarkar/start-using-typescript-mda/README.md

 ## Prerequisites

-You must have the following installed globally before using the project:
+You must have the following installed before using the project:

 - [Node](https://nodejs.org/en/)
 - [Nuget CLI](https://nodejs.org/en/)